 Flexible silicone air fryer cake tins are another practical option, as they mould to the shape of the basket and make removal easy.

-👩🍳 Love air fryer baking?
-Try my easy air fryer chocolate brownies or air fryer cherry Madeira cake next!
+Love air fryer baking?
+You might also like my air fryer rock cakes, air fryer blueberry muffins, air fryer chocolate brownies, air fryer fruit scones and air fryer cherry Madeira cake recipes.

 ⭐Air Fryer Recipe eBook⭐